 Website – The Website Commissioner is responsible for maintaining the SAA Rec Soccer Web page, including (but not limited to) updating forms, web-links, and photographs.
 See Section 17 for further details.

-Travel Soccer Liaison – TBD

 At-Large – At-Large Commissioner(s) perform duties for the running of the Recreational Soccer Program as needed.

-Positions may be created or dissolved by the Recreational Soccer Board as deemed necessary for the maintenance of the soccer program.
+Positions may be created or dissolved by the Head Commissioner as deemed necessary for the maintenance of the soccer program.

 Should a commissioner not fulfill their duties as described above they will lose their ability to vote and their position may be reassigned at the discretion of the Head Commissioner and the assistant(s) head commissioners.